 Tax liens are sold on the first Tuesday in September of each year.
 The location of the sale is the Council Chambers in the Fairburn City Hall.

-Questions regarding Payment of City Taxes, Homestead Exemptions or requests for a copy of a Tax Bill should be directed to:
+Who should I contact with questions about the payment of City Taxes, Homestead Exemptions or requests for a copy of a Tax bill?